ekwan/Jprogdyn/README.md

 In this tutorial, we reproduce the rovibrational correction to the NMR shifts of methane reported in our [2015 study](#ref2).
 We will compute trajectories on the B3LYP/MIDI! surface, calculate NMR shieldings every 8 points using B3LYP/cc-pVDZ, and analyze the results to obtain the raw rovibrational corrections.
 The expected values are: -4.22 ppm (<sup>13</sup>C) and -0.64 ppm (<sup>1</sup>H).

-On my fairly nice computer with 36 Intel cores are 128 GB from 2017, the 25 trajectories (250 fs each) take several hours to run.
+On an Intel node with 36 cores and 128 GB from 2017, the 25 trajectories (250 fs each) took about 3 hours to run.

  1. **Gather Files**